repercussive/colour-palette-generator/README.md

 I have only implemented 4 colour harmony formulas (monochromatic, analogous, complementary and split-complementary), but others exist (such as triadic or tetradic).
 One simple way to develop this app further would be to implement these other types of colour palettes.

 A more ambitious development could involve the use of an SQL database to store the palettes that are generated.
-If this were combined with a user accounts system, users would be able to save palettes to access later.
+If this were combined with a user accounts system, users would be able to save palettes to be accessed later.

 ## Acknowledgements